BMW ramping up move into electric cars

 Zipse said the company was working on a new, all-electric framework for its range of electric cars coming from 2025.

 BMW used the occasion to reveal the production version of the i4, a battery-powered vehicle with four doors and sloping roofline dubbed a “gran coupe” by the company.
-The car will join three existing electrics- the i3, Mini SE and iX3 sport utility - and a fifth, the iX, also is expected to come out this year.
+The car will join three existing electrics - the i3, Mini SE and iX3 sport utility - and a fifth, the iX, also is expected to come out this year.

 Zipse cautioned that the speed of adoption would “depend on the availability of charging infrastructure,” and he called for faster progress in rolling out places to charge in Europe.